zemagnifique/openvibe/README.md

 # Openvibe

-Welcome to Openvibe—a chaotic, open-source game dev experiment.
+Welcome to Openvibe — a chaotic, open-source game dev experiment.
 Build a game with no communication, just pure vibes.
 Anyone from the vibe coding community can contribute.
 Let’s see what happens.

 ## Rules
 1. **No Communication**: No chatting, commenting, or coordinating with others.
 Your code and commits are your voice.